1. The

-1. The effect came to be known as the "camera obscura" is Latin for "dark room".
-This was the first camera.
-The hole acted like a lens, focusing and projecting light onto the wall of the dark chamber.
+effect came to be known as the "camera obscura" is Latin for "dark

-2. In the 17th century, the modern camera came one step closer when Isaac Newton and Christian Huygens perfected the understanding of optics and the process of making high quality glass lenses.
+the 17th century, the modern camera came one step closer when Isaac

 3. A glass lens, a dark box, and film.